-While asynchronous communication, when done well, can account for the bulk of your conversations — in order to maintain healthy working relationships, promote connection within your team and provide timely support, you will need to prioritise at least some video or voice calls throughout the week.
+While asynchronous communication, when done well, can account for the bulk of your conversations — in order to maintain healthy working relationships, promote connection within your team and provide timely support, you will need to prioritize at least some video or voice calls throughout the week.

-Indian employees won’t be available for any group meetings, including all-hands calls, hosted during the regular US work day, unless they stay up very late.
+Indian employees won’t be available for any group meetings, including all-hands calls, hosted during the regular US workday, unless they stay up very late.
 And any one-on-one calls will likely have to fall outside of regular working hours for both parties — either early morning or late at night.

-This will require some extra coordination to find an appropriate time that works for both parties, but is by no means impossible.
+This will require some extra coordination to find an appropriate time that works for both parties but is by no means impossible.